 Meta offered rival AI chatbots free access to the WhatsApp Business API for one month in the European Economic Area.
 This follows EU regulatory pressure under the Digital Markets Act.
 The outcome of ongoing negotiations will determine whether third-party AI chatbot access becomes permanent, paid, or restricted.

-View change record →The terms cap WhatsApp's financial liability to users at $20 (or payments made in the prior 12 months), meaning users who experience harm from service failures, data incidents, or account actions have a contractually limited path to monetary recovery against WhatsApp directly.
+View full change record →The terms cap WhatsApp's financial liability to users at $20 (or payments made in the prior 12 months), meaning users who experience harm from service failures, data incidents, or account actions have a contractually limited path to monetary recovery against WhatsApp directly.

 How other platforms handle this